Max Cleland: Injury at Khe Sanh

 In 1968, Captain Cleland was the Battalion Signal Officer serving with the 2nd Battalion, 12th Cavalry Regiment, 1st Cavalry Division during the Battle of Khe Sanh.

 On April 8, with a month left in his tour, Cleland was ordered to set up a radio relay station on a nearby hill.
 A helicopter flew him and two soldiers to the treeless top of Hill 471, east of Khe Sanh.
 When the helicopter landed, Cleland jumped out, followed by the two soldiers.
 They ducked because of the rotor wash and turned to watch the liftoff.
 Cleland reached down to pick up a grenade he believed had dropped off his flak jacket.
 It then exploded, the blast slamming him backward, shredding both his legs and one arm.

 David Lloyd, a U.S. Marine in a nearby mortar bunker, rushed to the scene, took off his web belt and tied it around one of Cleland's legs to control bleeding.

 Lloyd said the unnamed soldier was crying.
 "It was mine," he said, "it was my grenade."
 According to Lloyd, the private had failed to take the extra precaution experienced soldiers did when they grabbed M26 grenades from the ammo box: bend the pins, or tape them in place, so they couldn't accidentally dislodge.
-This soldier had a flak jacket full of grenades with treacherously straight pins, Lloyd says.
+This soldier had a flak jacket full of grenades with straight pins.
 "He was a walking death trap."

 Due to the severity of his wounds, doctors amputated both of Cleland's legs above the knee, and his right forearm.
 He was 25 years old.

 Georgia state politics

 Cleland served from 1971 to 1975 in the Georgia Senate, and became an advocate for affairs relating to veterans.
-He was the administrator of the United States Veterans Administration under President Jimmy Carter, a fellow Georgian, from 1977 to 1981.
+He was the administrator of the United States Veterans Administration under President Jimmy Carter from 1977 to 1981 (Carter himself was Governor of Georgia at the time Cleland was a member of the State Senate).
 He then served 14 years as Secretary of State of Georgia from 1982 to 1996, working closely with his future Senate colleague, Zell Miller.
 During this period, Cleland promoted a penny stock law in Georgia which would become the template for national regulations to curb stock manipulation abuses.
 In the 1992 Democratic presidential primaries, Cleland supported fellow Vietnam veteran Bob Kerrey.

 According to an interview featurette with Jon Voight on the DVD of Coming Home (1978), Cleland also served during this time as a consultant on the Academy Award-winning drama set in a VA hospital in 1968.

 In 1977, Cleland received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.

-U.S. Senate (1997–2003)
+United States Senator (1997–2003)

+Following the retirement of Sam Nunn, Cleland ran for the United States Senate in 1996 and won by 30,024 votes over Republican Guy Millner.